chotchki/feophant/README.md

 I don't have a good idea of what to work on next so I'm thinking I should go back to the sql parsing and work my way towards engaging the engine.

-SQL parser for inserts/create table has been made.
-Now I need to figure out the pipeline
+A SQL parser for inserts/create table has been made.
+Now I need to figure out the pipeline for dealing with it.
+Fundamentally even DDLs are just insert/update/deletes.
+I think I should build the pipeline around that until it doesn't work.

+Simple Query (this will support selects too): query string -> RawSqlCommand -> RewriteTo(Vec<IUD>) -> Begin Transaction -> Execute Vec<IUD> -> End Transaction

+I am unsure how much rewriting I should do.

+I may have to implement unique indexes soon.

+Just took a trip down the rabbit hole of the postgres parser/analyzer/rule engine, wow that's a lot to understand.
+I'm probably going to attempt to understand the simplest case possible first.

 **Path to 1.0:** *subject to change*
 Need to support the concept of a table that can be read and written to, in memory.